On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Data illustration

-where $\overline{F}_B(x)$ denotes the survival function of the GPD and $h$ is the discretization step.
+Despite the cost of reduced flexibility in capturing long-range or higher-order interactions, the tree structure confers substantial analytical tractability, enabling closed-form likelihood evaluation, scalable inference, and efficient computation of portfolio-level risk measures.
+It is also interpretable: Figure~\ref{fig:mst} confirms the nontrivial spatial-dependence channels through which yearly extreme events co-vary.

+We next proceed to perform the two risk management tasks discussed in Sections~\ref{sect:aggregate} and~\ref{sect:allocation} for the obtained MPMRF model.
+The first risk management task is to assess the distribution of $S$ and measure the risk.
+We proceed using discretization methods.Let $\widetilde{B}$ be the discretized version of a continuous severity random variable $B$.
+If $B \sim \mathrm{GPD}(\xi, \sigma; u)$, then $\widetilde{B}$ follows a discretized generalized Pareto distribution (DGPD) with parameters $(\xi, \sigma; u)$, with $ p_{\widetilde{B}}(x) = \overline{F}_{B}(x h) - \overline{F}_{B}((x + 1)h)$, for every $x \in \{u + h: h\in\mathbb{N}\} $ where $\overline{F}$ denotes the survival function and $h$ is the discretization step.
 For the use of the DGPD in a practical context, see \cite{prieto2014modelling}.
-We use this specification for the severity component in our portfolio analysis with $h = 0.1$, as the dataset’s total rainfall is reported on a decimal scale.
+We use this specification for the severity component in our portfolio analysis with $h = 0.1$, as the dataset's total rainfall is reported on a decimal scale.
+Using the FFT algorithm, we obtain the distribution of the discretized aggregate loss, denoted $\widetilde{S}$.
+Table~\ref{tab:tvar_mean_var} summarizes key portfolio-level statistics and compares them with those obtained using the assumption of independent compound Poisson distributions. {The marked differences illustrate the critical role of dependence in the frequency component for an accurate assessment of portfolios' risks.}

-Using Algorithm~1, we examine the distribution of the discretized aggregate loss, denoted as $\widetilde{S}$, which represents the total rainfall (in mm) across all 10 stations.
-Table~\ref{tab:tvar_mean_var} summarizes key portfolio-level statistics.
-The left panel displays the mean, variance, and coefficient of variation, while the right panel presents the TVaR for selected levels of $\kappa$.
-The TVaR values highlight the heaviness of the upper tail of $\widetilde{S}$, which is crucial for risk assessment and contingency planning in the event of extreme precipitation.